Center for Faculty Development

 Grants and Funding

-ORA is divided into four units to assist with securing and managing external funding:
+ORSD is organized into six core service areas to assist with securing and managing external funding:

 Available to faculty, staff, and students in the CEHS, the Office of Research Support Services provides more tailored pre-award support for preparing and submitting funding proposals and acts as a liaison to ORA.